adam-greer/blog/content/posts/2023-HuntressCTF-Dumpster_Fire.md

 }
 ```

-Researching more about how Mozilla encrypts stored credentials, I discoverd a great blog by [apr4h](https://apr4h.github.io/2019-12-20-Harvesting-Browser-Credentials/) discussing a high level overview of the process for protecting these credentails.
+Researching more about how Mozilla encrypts stored credentials, I discoverd a great blog by [apr4h](https://apr4h.github.io/2019-12-20-Harvesting-Browser-Credentials/) discussing a high level overview of the process for protecting these credentials.
 Additionally, within this blog there was mention of a tool developed by [lclevy](https://github.com/lclevy/firepwd).
-I decided to download the tool and point it at the direcotry where keys4.db was stored using
+I decided to download the tool and point it at the directory where keys4.db was stored using
 ```python
 python firepwd.py -d /home/kali/huntress/dumpsterfire/home/challenge/.mozilla/firefox/bc1m1zlr.default-release/
 ```